studerw/td-ameritrade-client/README.md

 The rules are this:

-* OAuth authentication problems, explicitly signalled by a 401 response codes, usually mean an invalid TDA client id or an expired refresh token, and this will throw an `IllegalStateException`.
+* OAuth authentication problems, explicitly signalled by a 401 response codes, usually mean an invalid TDA client id (consumer key) or an expired refresh token, and this will throw an `IllegalStateException`.

 * Validation issues that are known before the call is made, e.g. null or empty required parameters, will throw unchecked `IllegalArgumentException`.